 Physicians work in a variety of different capacities.
-Some are employees of hospitals or health groups.
-Some operate their own private practices.
+Some are hospitalists or employees of health groups.
+Some clinicians operate their own private practices.
 Some work in other physician’s practices or small medical centers.

 And some work locum tenens.